olinoles/Generate-NZ-Post-API-Token/README.md

 <h2>Issues:</h2>

-If you come across any issues or conerns while using this script, please let me know.
+If you come across any issues or concerns while using this script, please let me know.